mikefarah/yq/operators/style.md

 # Style

-The style operator can be used to get or set the style of nodes (e.g. string style, yaml style)
+The style operator can be used to get or set the style of nodes (e.g. string style, yaml style).
+Use this to control the formatting of the document in yaml.

 ## Update and set style of a particular node (simple)
 Given a sample.yml file of: